Code-Solidi/WebLocalizerDemos/WebLocalizerBlazorSrvDemo/README.md

 **WebLocalizer** demo project.
 Download, build and run after creating an account in www.weblocalizer.eu.

-This demo demonstrates how server-side (SS) [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) are localized.
+This demo demonstrates how server-side (SS) [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) both static and dynamic texts are localized.

 Replace the demo credentials with "real" ones in appsettings.json: